John Legend says his friendship with Kanye couldn’t survive politics, Trump - NewsBreak

 A fierce Trump critic, Legend said, “I think it became too much for us to sustain our friendship, honestly.”

-“He was upset that I didn’t support his run for presidency of the United States of America — for understandable reasons,” Legend said.Hollywood floods money to key Dem Senate candidates
+“He was upset that I didn’t support his run for presidency of the United States of America — for understandable reasons,” Legend said.What is ayahuasca?
+Packers QB Aaron Rodgers says psychedelic drug helped him with back-to-back MVP titles

 Weighing in on a topic that has stayed in the spotlight since the Supreme Court overturned Roe v.
 Wade in June, Legend also said that the government needs to stay far away from abortion.